clirdlf/ndsa.org/values.md

 3. *Ethical behavior* is the imperative value of the NDSA.
 NDSA members act towards each other and stakeholder communities with integrity, respect, transparency, and accountability.

+## Code of Conduct
+As the Digital Library Federation (DLF) acts as the host organization for NDSA, NDSA groups follow DLF's [Code of Conduct](https://www.diglib.org/about/code-of-conduct/).

 ## Current Organization